mvanbrab/water-level/doc/water-level-receiver-software.md

 Output to the ThingSpeak channel is reduced to one write per minute.

 The output in the channel consists of:
-- a field (field 1) for the volume in liters;
+- field 1: the volume in liters;
-- a field (field 2) for the volume as percentage;
+- field 2: the volume as percentage;
-- a field (field 3) for the temperature;
+- field 3: the temperature;
-- a status (either "LOW" or "OK"), representing the LOW indicator.
+- field 4: the LOW indicator (0 = OK; 1 = LOW).

 ![thingspeak-output](thingspeak-output.jpg)